sumocoders/wireframes/README.md

 ### New project

 You can start a project by cloning this repo and removing the `.git`-folder.

+After that you should install the dependencies:

+    composer install
+    yarn install

 ### Browsing the wireframes

 Browsing the wireframes is done by using PHP's build in webserver:

     php -S 127.0.0.1:8000 -t public

+### Creating wireframes

+The url for a specific page is based on the structure inside the `templates`-folder.
+Or better said, our controller will search for a specific template to render based on the url.

+Some examples:

+* [http://127.0.0.1/] will be render the template `templates/index.html.twig`
+* [http://127.0.0.1/dolores] will be render the template `templates/dolores.html.twig`
+* [http://127.0.0.1/dolores/voluptas] will be render the template `templates/dolores/voluptas.html.twig`
+* [http://127.0.0.1/dolores/voluptas/nobis-quis] will be render the template `templates/dolores/voluptas/nobis-quis.html.twig`
+* [http://127.0.0.1/dolores/voluptas/nobis-quis/aliquid-velit] will be render the template `templates/dolores/voluptas/nobis-quis/aliquid-velit.html.twig`

 ### Framework layout